Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-The methodology is illustrated on the dataset \code{Milan.winter}, which consists of air pollution levels recorded in Milan, Italy, over the winter period October 31st–February 27/28th, between December 31st 2001 and December 30th 2017.
-Here we focus on the $\textrm{NO}_2$ and $\textrm{SO}_2$ pollutants and use the daily maximum temperature (\code{MaxTemp}) as covariate.
-A quadratic relationship between pollutants and maximum temperature is considered, and the $j$th marginal mean is written as $\mu_j = \beta_{0,j} + \beta_{1,j} z + \beta_{2,j} t^2$, with $j=1,2$, where $t$ is the temperature level.
-Since a polynomial angular measure in Bernstein form is considered, we specify a prior distribution for the polynomial degree $\kappa$ as a negative binomial (default) on $\kappa - 3$ with mean $6$ and variance $8$ and priors for the point masses $p_0$ and $p_1$ respectively as uniform distributions (default) on $[0, 0.2]$ and $[a,b]$, where $a$ and $b$ are defined as in the previous two sections.
+The methodology is illustrated on the dataset \code{Milan.winter}, which consists of air pollution levels recorded in Milan, Italy, over the winter period October 31st–February 28/29th, between December 31st 2001 and December 30th 2017.
+We focus here on the $\textrm{NO}_2$ and $\textrm{SO}_2$ pollutants and use the daily maximum temperature (\code{MaxTemp}) as covariate.
+The data is prepared before estimating extreme quantile regions using \code{fExtDep.np}. \begin{CodeChunk} \begin{CodeInput} R> data(MilanPollution, package = "ExtremalDep") R> data <- Milan.winter[, c("NO2","SO2", "MaxTemp")] R> data <- data[complete.cases(data), ] \end{CodeInput} \end{CodeChunk} A quadratic relationship between pollutants and maximum temperature is considered, and the $j$th marginal mean is specified as $\mu_j = \beta_{0,j} + \beta_{1,j} z + \beta_{2,j} t^2$, with $j=1,2$, where $t$ is the temperature level.
+The covariate matrix is defined as \begin{CodeChunk} \begin{CodeInput} R> covar <- cbind(rep(1, nrow(data)), data[, 3], data[, 3]^2 ) \end{CodeInput} \end{CodeChunk} which will be provided to \code{fExtDep.np} through the arguments \code{cov1} and \code{cov2}.
+Since a polynomial angular measure in Bernstein form is considered, we specify a prior distribution for the polynomial degree $\kappa$ as a negative binomial (default) for $\kappa - 3$ with mean $6$ and variance $8$ and priors for the point masses $p_0$ and $p_1$ respectively as uniform distributions (default) on $[0, 0.2]$ and $[a,b]$, where $a$ and $b$ are defined as in the previous two sections.
+These are the default prior distributions in the \code{fExtDep.np} routine, therefore the hyper-parameters are specified by \begin{CodeChunk} \begin{CodeInput} R> hyperparam <- list(mu.nbinom = 6, var.nbinom = 8, a.unif = 0, b.unif = 0.2) \end{CodeInput} \end{CodeChunk} The prior for $p_0$ and $p_1$ are set in such a way to represent the belief that those point masses are likely to be small for these data.
+The mean and variance of the negative binomial prior for the polynomial degree are set to allow for higher degree polynomial modelling of the angular density if required.